Final report for LS22-370

 We grew plants in the microcosms for 12 months.
 We used root observation tubes and a minirhizotron scanner to monitor root growth.
 We also used soil moisture, soil water potential, photosynthetically active radiation, temperature, and air relative humidity sensors to measure environmental conditions in the microcosms.
 We used RGB cameras and quantum sensors to measure plant size.

 We validated mesocosm results in a field planting of grafted and own-rooted blueberry.
 This field is managed with a reduced-input approach.
-Mature 'Patrecia' southernhigbush blueberry plants were connected to stem psychrometers, infrared gas analyzers, and soil moisture sensors.
-Irrigation was lapsed for 3 days and plant responses to water deficit were observed before (acclimation period), during, and after (rehydration period) stress.
+Mature grafted and own-rooted 'Patrecia' southern highbush blueberry plants were connected to stem psychrometers, infrared gas analyzers, and soil moisture sensors.
+A polyethylene rain shelter and a Tyvek soil moisture barrier were installed above and beneath the plants to isolate them from any precipitation (Figure 2).
+Then, data collection began.
+Plant responses to water deficit were observed before (acclimation period), during, and after (rehydration period) stress.
+Irrigation was lapsed for 3 days during the fall of 2023.
+This experiment was repeated with a 9-day lapse in irrigation in the spring of 2024.

 We connected with growers from Georgia and Florida.
 They indicated that 'Farthing' and 'Sentinel' southern highbush blueberry scions would be attractive for the field plantings in their farms.
 We grafted these scions onto clonal sparkleberry rootstocks during the fall of 2023.
-Since then, we have pruned and trained these plants (100 plants in total) in preparation for summer 2024 field planting.
-We have communicated with the growers and established input reduction goals (less water, less pine bark, less nitrogen fertilization).
-The most feasible way to accomplish this is to reduce the number of drip lines in the bed from 2 to 1 (in Florida) or to increase the emitter spacing in the drip line from one emitter every 12 inches to one emitter every 18 inches (in Georgia).
-Growers are currently implementing these changes in their farm and we are on track for June 2024 planting.
-Soil health data collection and leaf nutrient levels data collection will start during the weeks prior to planting once the plots are established.
+Then, we pruned and trained these plants in preparation for planting.
+We planted replicated fields in commercial farms in Archer, FL in October 2024 and Alma, GA in December 2024 (Figure 3).
+We communicated with the growers and established input reduction goals (less water, less pine bark, and less nitrogen fertilization).
+The most feasible way to accomplish this was to reduce the number of drip lines in the bed from 2 to 1 (in Florida) or to increase the emitter spacing in the drip line from one emitter every 12 inches to one emitter every 18 inches (in Georgia).
+We collected soil health data before and after planting in both locations.

 Edaphic and environmental conditions in the microcosms closely resembled blueberry farms and promoted vigorous plant growth.
-Own-rooted plants exhibited larger canopies than grafted plants (Figure 2A).
+Own-rooted plants exhibited larger canopies than grafted plants (Figure 5A).
 This is consistent with the long establishment period of grafted plants in field conditions (Heller et al. 2023).
-Own-rooted plants also exhibited larger root systems (Figure 2B).
+Own-rooted plants also exhibited larger root systems (Figure 5B).
 However, there were notable differences in root distribution between grafted and own-rooted plants.
-Own-rooted plants exhibited higher root length than grafted plants in the first 22 cm of the soil profile (Figure 3A).
-There were no differences at depths between 22 cm and 44 cm (Figure 3B).
-Grafted plants exhibited higher root length than own-rooted plants at depths higher than 44 cm (Figure 3C).
+Own-rooted plants exhibited higher root length than grafted plants in the first 22 cm of the soil profile (Figure 6A).
+There were no differences at depths between 22 cm and 44 cm (Figure 6B).
+Grafted plants exhibited higher root length than own-rooted plants at depths higher than 44 cm (Figure 6C).
 These results confirm field observations that suggested there could be contrasting root architecture between sparkleberry and blueberry (Lyrene 1997).
 Deeper roots in grafted plants might be an asset to promote reductions in irrigation and fertilizer use.

 Educational & Outreach Activities